wchowdhu/bengali-handwritten-digit-classification/README.md

 The dataset used for this project can be accesssed from [here](https://www.kaggle.com/datasets/wchowdhu/bengali-digits).

-The dataset is structured into 10 folders, each folder contains images of Bengali digits for the corresponding number, e.g. `0` folder contains scanned images of Bengali digit `০`.
+The dataset is structured into 10 folders, each folder contains images of Bengali digits for the corresponding number.
+For example, `0` folder contains scanned images of Bengali digit `০`.

 - 0 --> ০
 - 1 --> ১